oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 Click the **Claims** tab.
 Click **Add Claim**:

-{% img blog/okta-split-spring-security/groups-claim.png alt:"Groups" width:"600" %}
+{% img blog/okta-split-spring-security/groups-claim.png alt:"Groups" width:"600" %}{: .center-image }

 Fill the form in with the following (leave anything not named as default):